-Paella is a delicious dish which deserves its own holiday, so on March 27 we celebrate National Spanish Paella Day.
 Considered by many to be the national dish of Spain, paella originated, as many traditional dishes do, as “peasant” food — a lunchtime rice dish prepared by workers in the field over an open fire.
+National Spanish Paella Day, on March 27, celebrates a food filled with tradition.
 Always cooked in a round, flat bottomed pan with handles, the dish most likely takes its name from the Latin term “patella,” a flat plate on which offerings were made to the gods.
 The open flame is essential, as it creates the layer of toasted rice at the bottom of the pan that is essential and unique to paella.
 Delicious!

 National Spanish Paella Day Activities

 Paella takes a little technique to get it right, so find a great paella class in your city and sign up.
 A couple of hours learning to cook a delicious rice dish, and probably an excuse to sip some sangria?
 What could be better?